olikraus/boolean_cube/README.md

 The "expr" JSON member is used by the "bcl2slot" command.

 The "slot" is used by most of the commands as an argument.
 Many commands will use BCL content of slot 0 and the BCL provided by the "slot" command.
+There are ten slots from 0 to 9.

 The "label" and "label0" JSON member will generate a JSON map in the output JSON.
  - "label" will output the content of several result flags.